 - Clients, their families, physicians, social workers, discharge planners, insurance case managers, school representatives, community agencies, or anyone else can initiate the referral process.

-What information is needed to refer a client?
+What information is needed to start a referral?

 - Family contact or guardian.